Les Boréades: Background

 There were no known performances of this opera in Rameau's lifetime.
 The work was in rehearsal in 1763 at the Paris Opéra, probably for a private performance at the court at Choisy.
 It is not known why the performance was abandoned, though many theories have been put forward, including that factions at court fought over it, the music was too difficult, there were subversive plot elements, and that the Opéra was burnt down in the month of rehearsals.
-The first known performance of the work was in 1770 in a concert performance at Lille.
-J. J. M. Decroix had collected Rameau's works after the composer's death, and thus ensured survival of this score.
+The first known performance of the work was at Lille in 1770 in a concert performance.
+J. J. M. Decroix collected Rameau's works after the composer's death, ensuring the score's survival.
 The Bibliothèque Nationale housed the collected works, including various manuscripts related to this opera.

 Modern performance history

-The first modern performance of the work was by the ORTF in 1964 on 16 September 1964 (celebrating the 200th anniversary of Rameau's death) at the Maison de la Radio in Paris, recorded for broadcast the following month; the cast included Christiane Eda-Pierre and Andre Mallabrera.
-It owes its modern revival to the conductor John Eliot Gardiner, who gave a concert version of the piece (in which Trevor Pinnock played harpsichord continuo) at the Queen Elizabeth Hall, London, on 14 April 1975, for which he had prepared the orchestral material from the original manuscripts over the preceding year.
+Celebrating the 200th anniversary of Rameau's death, the first modern performance of the work was 16 September 1964 by the ORTF at the Maison de la Radio in Paris, recorded for broadcast the following month.
+The cast included Christiane Eda-Pierre and Andre Mallabrera.
+It owes its modern revival to conductor John Eliot Gardiner, who gave a concert version of the piece (in which Trevor Pinnock played harpsichord continuo) at the Queen Elizabeth Hall, London, on 14 April 1975, for which he had prepared the orchestral material from the original manuscripts over the preceding year.
 In July 1982, Gardiner gave the first fully staged performance with Catherine Turocy, choreographer, and her New York Baroque Dance Company at the Aix-en-Provence Festival.
-Since then, the opera's reputation and popularity have grown considerably.
-In 2020, the Czech baroque orchestra Collegium 1704 led by conductor Václav Luks toured Europe with a concert production of the opera (Vienna, Moscow, Versailles); a complete recording featuring Caroline Weynants, Deborach Cachet, Benedikt Kristjánsson, Mathias Vidal, and Benoît Arnould, was released in the same year by the label Château de Versailles Spectacles.
+Since then, the opera's reputation and popularity have grown.
+In 2020, Václav Luks led the Czech baroque orchestra Collegium 1704 on a European tour with a concert production of the opera (Vienna, Moscow, Versailles).
+A complete recording featuring Caroline Weynants, Deborach Cachet, Benedikt Kristjánsson, Mathias Vidal, and Benoît Arnould, was released in the same year by the label Château de Versailles Spectacles.
 The recording won the French award Trophées for the best opera recording of the year.